 7 olfactory families have been created to classify a perfume depending on its main characteristics, whether it is a feminine, masculine or unisex fragrance.
 Let us introduce them…

-With « Citrus » we mean the essential oils obtained from the zest of citrus fruits such as lemon, bergamot, orange, grapefruit… The first eaux de Cologne used by women and men belonged to this olfactory family.
+With « Citrus » we mean the essential oils obtained from the zest of citrus fruits such as lemon, bergamot, orange, grapefruit… We call it the Hesperides.
+The first eaux de Cologne used by women and men belonged to this olfactory family.

-This olfactory family, which is the largest, gathers perfumes whose main theme is a flower or a floral bouquet: rose, jasmine, violet, lilac, lily of the valley, narcissus, tuberose and many others are very appreciated, especially in feminine fragrances…
+This olfactory family is the largest.
+It gathers perfumes whose main theme is a flower or a floral bouquet: rose, jasmine, violet, lilac, lily of the valley, narcissus, tuberose and many others are very appreciated, especially in feminine fragrances…

 Despite its name, this family does not pretend to reproduce the smell of ferns.
 It is generally composed of fragrances made of lavender, sage, rosemary, thyme, woody notes, oak-moss, bergamot, etc. Aromatic fragrances are generally made of virile and masculine notes.